SiigoDev/siigo_sdk_javascript/docs/DocumentTypeApi.md

 > [DocumentTypeViewModel] getDocumentTypes(opts)

-Gets a list of Document Types.
+Returns a list of document types.

 ### Example